 The second equality is implied by $\Mm_{\Ac\Ac} = \Qm_\Ac$, and $\Mm_{\Bc\Bc} = \Qm_\Bc$.
-To prove the other direction of the equivalence in \autoref{def_spectral_folding}, we set $\gamma= 2-\lambda$, and repeat the same steps.
+To prove the other direction of the equivalence in \autoref{def_spectral_folding} we set $\gamma= 2-\lambda$ and repeat the same steps.

 Now, we prove that spectral folding implies \autoref{eq_M_Q}.
-We first show that $\mathbf{Q}$ is block diagonal.
 Let

-Using the spectral folding assumption, and given two generalized eigenvectors $\mathbf{u}$ and $\mathbf{v}$ with unit $\Qm$ norm, we have that $\Jm\uv$ and $\Jm\vv$ are also generalized eigenvectors of unit $\Qm$ norm.
-In addition, $\Jm\uv$ is orthogonal to $\Jm\vv$, and $\uv$ is orthogonal to $\vv$.
-Therefore, given the full matrix of generalized eigenvectors $\Um$, we have:
+We will first show that $\mathbf{Q}$ is block diagonal.
+Using the spectral folding assumption and given two generalized eigenvectors $\mathbf{u}$ and $\mathbf{v}$ with unit $\Qm$-norm, we have that $\Jm\uv$ and $\Jm\vv$ are also generalized eigenvectors of unit $\Qm$-norm.
+In addition, $\Jm\uv$ is $\Qm$-orthogonal to $\Jm\vv$, and $\uv$ is $\Qm$-orthogonal to $\vv$.
+Therefore, given the matrix of generalized eigenvectors $\Um$,